Powerman 5000: Musical style

+Annie Zaleski of Spin said the band's music "often exudes a cartoonish, sci-fi vibe".
 Spider One often uses spoken word or chanting in his vocalization.
 AllMusic's Chris Slawecki said that "Spider doesn't sing one single lyric, instead barking out the lyrics in a hard staccato delivery."
 The band's lyrics are often campy and make reference to pulp science fiction.
 These themes include gods and monsters, global annihilation and robot violence, as well as anti-consumerism.